 Reading: Reading for Inference & Implied Meaning (Introduction): B1 Lesson 3: Understanding Basic Figurative Language

-A Simile2 compares two different things using the words like or as.
-It helps make descriptions more vivid.
+A simile compares two different things using the words like or as to make descriptions more vivid.

 (This compares the color of the river to the color of coffee.)